 - Peel, core, and slice apples in 1/8-inch thick pieces.
-Transfer apples to a large bowl, and add 1/4 cup sugar, brown sugar, flour, spices, and salt.
+Transfer apples to a large bowl, and add 1/4 cup sugar, brown sugar, flour, spices, pecans and salt.
 Toss evenly to coat.

 - Remove the crust from the fridge.
-Top with the toasted pecans.

 - Bake crostata until is golden brown and bubbly, 40 to 45 minutes.
 Use a metal spatula to lift the crostata slightly and check the underside of the crust, which should be golden brown like the top.
 Transfer the crostata to a rack to cool for 15 minutes.
 Slice and serve warm topped with vanilla icecream and caramel sauce.